Lipen/discrete-math-course/typst/lec-logic.typ

 == The Curry--Howard Correspondence

 #Block(color: teal)[
-  *A remarkable discovery:* There is a deep connection between:
+  *A deep discovery:* Proofs and programs are the _same thing_ viewed differently!

-  - *Logic* (propositions, proofs, inference rules)
+  - *Logic:* propositions, proofs, inference rules
-  - *Computation* (types, programs, evaluation rules)
+  - *Computation:* types, programs, evaluation rules

-  This is the _Curry--Howard correspondence_ (also called "propositions as types" or "proofs as programs").
+  This is the _Curry--Howard correspondence_ --- also known as "propositions as types."
 ]

 #Block(color: yellow)[
-  *Historical development:*
+  *Historical milestones:*
-  - 1934: Curry observes connection between combinatory logic and types
+  - 1934: Curry notices connection between combinatory logic and types
   - 1969: Howard formalizes the correspondence for intuitionistic logic
-  - 1980s--present: Foundation of modern type theory and proof assistants ]
+  - 1980s--now: Foundation of modern type theory and proof assistants (Coq, Lean, Agda) ]

 == The Dictionary